-Impact Date: February 9, 2024
+Impact Date: February 22, 2024 - Updated for Additional Agency Response

 Fiscal Impact Summary

 This bill, the Medical Freedom Act, prohibits businesses, non-profit organizations, colleges, schools, and employers from mandating novel vaccines or gene therapy as a precondition for employment, entry into buildings and grounds, attendance, participation, or purchase of receipt of any products and services offered.
 The bill also creates new offenses that are punishable by a fine or imprisonment, or both.